hisada-zukun/fcs-doc/doc/000_release_note.md

 We will include more comparison in our [Advanced Manual](https://zukunfcs.github.io/fcs-doc-advanced/latest/en/index.html).

-These new pipelines can be edited in a later version of FCS.
+Facial tracking results generated with the new pipelines can be edited in a later version of FCS.

 #### Retarget Accuracy
 We also fixed a few longstanding bugs in our prediction pipeline.
 As a result, it should generate much more stable animation even for older pipelines (Rich, RP, Robust).